Stand-alone lwIP Echo Server

 Power up your hardware platform and ensure that the JTAG is connected properly.

-In the Vitis Explorer panel, double-click on the System project that you want to run - this will reveal the applications contained in the project.
+In the Vitis Explorer panel, double-click on the System project that you want to run - this will reveal the application contained in the project.
 The System project will have the postfix “_system”.

 The run configuration will first program the FPGA with the bitstream, then load and run the application.
-You can view the UART output of the application in a console window.
+You can view the UART output of the application in a console window and it should appear as follows:

 To receive the UART output of this standalone application, you will need to connect the USB-UART of the development board to your PC and run a console program such as Putty.
 The following UART settings must be used: